-If you suffer from sleep deprivation, you’re not alone.
+If you suffer from anxiety and sleep deprivation, you’re not alone.
 One in four Americans develops insomnia each year, and around 10% have chronic insomnia.

 Lack of sleep is especially common for people who suffer from depression and anxiety.
 A hallmark symptom of depression is early-morning waking because depressive episodes make sleep patterns out of whack.
 That often means you wake up early or in the middle of the night with panic attacks.
 This can leave you feeling exhausted even when you’re able to fall asleep without any problems.